MIT-SPARK/Kimera-VIO/README.md

   - Optionally, you can try the VIO using structural regularities, as in [our ICRA 2019 paper](https://ieeexplore.ieee.org/abstract/document/8794456), by specifying the option ```-r```: ```./stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy" -r```

-OpenCV's 3D visualization has also some shortcuts for interacting with it: check [tips for usage](./docs/tips_usage.md)
+OpenCV's 3D visualization also has some shortcuts for interaction: check [tips for usage](./docs/tips_usage.md)

 # 4. Contribution guidelines